savannahghi/shared_ui_components/CONTRIBUTING.md

 This section guides you through submitting a bug report for `shared_ui_components`.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check the project's list of open issues/bug reports as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/savannahghi/shared_ui_components/blob/main/.github/feature_request.md) and the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report

 - **Check the [flutter & dart documentation](https://flutter.dev/docs).** You might be able to find the cause of the problem and fix things yourself.
-Most importantly, check if you can reproduce the problem [in the latest version of this project](https://github.com/).
+Most importantly, check if you can reproduce the problem [in the latest version of this project](https://github.com/savannahghi/shared_ui_components).
-- **Check the [Project's issue list and known bug reports](https://github.com/)** for a list of known and (or) bugs that have already been reported, common questions and problems.
+- **Check the [Project's issue list and known bug reports](https://github.com/savannahghi/shared_ui_components/issues)** for a list of known and (or) bugs that have already been reported, common questions and problems.
-- **Perform a [cursory search](https://github.com/search?q=org%3Asavannahghi+)** to see if the problem has already been reported.
+- **Perform a [cursory search](https://github.com/search?q=org:savannahghi+shared_ui_components)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#ail-software-and-packages) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/search?q=org%3Asavannahghi+).
+After you've determined [which repository](#sil-software-and-packages) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/savannahghi/shared_ui_components/issues).

 Explain the problem and include additional details to help maintainers reproduce the problem: